sebjilke/guidelines/README.md

 #### c.
 Statistical analysis
 i. *Is there a report of sample means and standard deviations (or proportions) of all experimental conditions for intention-to-treat analysis (the entire collection of subjects, whether or not the treatment was successfully delivered to them) prior to any further analysis?*<br/>
-ii. *Is there any attrition?
+ii. *Was there any attrition?
 If yes, is there a discussion of reason(s) and examination if attrition is conditioned on treatment?*<br/>
 iii. *Any other missing data?*<br/>
 iv. *Any weighting procedures used?*<br/>
 v. *Is any other statistical analysis of the data explained and justified?*